 Bere Island’s place in history is assured.
-Its Martello towers date from the Napoleonic wars.
-Several American ships based here during World War I met their fate at Pearl Harbour.
-After the Anglo-Irish Treaty of 1921, the island became one of three Irish ports retained by the UK.
+Its Martello towers date from the Napoleonic wars; Several American ships based here during World War I met their fate at Pearl Harbour, and – after the Anglo-Irish Treaty of 1921 – the island became one of three Irish ports retained by the UK.

 But it is its military might for which Bere is best known.
 In addition to the Martello towers, the island is home to a signal tower and, Lonehort, a military fortification dating from 1899 and housing two six-inch guns, an infantry trench, engine house and various underground structures.

 The result is unique, almost like an open-air museum.
-A looped walk (guides available) takes in the best of the sites, with wonderful mainland views of the Slieve Miskish and Caha Mountain ranges of the Beara Peninsula, and the marina is perfectly suited to visiting sailors.
+A looped walk (guides available) takes in the best of the sites, with wonderful mainland views of the Slieve Miskish and Caha Mountain ranges of the Beara Peninsula, and Lawrence Cove Marina is perfectly suited to visiting sailors.

-That said, the deep waters of Bantry Bay are not solely taken advantage of by man.
-Killer whales, basking shark and bottle-nosed dolphins are all regular visitors, making Bere Island one of the primary bases in the southwest for diving, sea safari, deep-sea fishing and watersports.
+The deep waters of Bantry Bay are not solely taken advantage of by man.
+Killer whales, basking shark and bottle-nosed dolphins are all regular visitors, making Bere Island one of the primary bases in the southwest for diving, sea safaris, deep-sea fishing and watersports.